daltonmatos/kk2-firmware/Readme.txt

 Have fun!
 =========
 Please read the information above carefully before using this firmware.
-Remember to write down your settings, for this firmware will erase them all!
+Remember to write down your settings, for this firmware update will erase them all!